aldebaran/qibuild/doc/index.rst

 * the QiBuild CMake framework, that simplifies authoring CMakeLists.txt.

-* the qibuild/qitoolchain command line tools, that help build projects while taking dependencies into account and generate re-destributable binary packages
+* the qibuild/qitoolchain command line tools, that helps build projects while taking dependencies into account and generate re-destributable binary packages